Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Abstract

 \section{Abstract}

-In this article, we study the boundary null-controllability of the one-dimensional linearized compressible Navier–Stokes equations in the interval $(0,1)$ with a Dirichlet boundary control only on the density component and homogeneous Dirichlet boundary conditions on the velocity component.
-We prove that the linearized system is null-controllable in $\dot{H}^s_{per}(0,1)\times L^2(0,1)$ for any $s>\frac{1}{2}$ provided the time $T>1$, where $\dot{H}_{per}^s(0,1)$ denotes the Sobolev space of periodic functions with mean value zero.
-As it is well-known, the time restriction is arising due to the presence of a transport equation in the system.
-The proof for the null-controllability is based on solving a mixed parabolic-hyperbolic moments problem.
-To apply this, we perform a spectral analysis for the associated adjoint operator which is the main involved part of this work.
+In this article, we study the boundary null-controllability properties of the one-dimensional linearized (around $(Q_0,V_0)$ with constants $Q_0>0, V_0>0$) compressible Navier–Stokes equations in the interval $(0,1)$ when a control function is acting either on the density or velocity component at one end of the interval.
+We first prove that the linearized system, with a Dirichlet boundary control on the density component and homogeneous Dirichlet boundary conditions on the velocity component, is null-controllable in ${H}^s_{per}(0,1)\times L^2(0,1)$ for any $s>\frac{1}{2}$ provided the time $T>1$, where ${H}_{per}^s(0,1)$ denotes the Sobolev space of periodic functions.
+The proof is based on solving a mixed parabolic-hyperbolic moments problem and to do so, we perform a spectral analysis for the associated adjoint operator which is the main involved part of this work.
+As a corollary, we have also shown that the system is approximately controllable in $L^2(0,1)\times L^2(0,1)$ when $T>1$.

+On the other hand, assuming that the density is equal on the two boundary points w.r.t. time, when a control is applied on the velocity part through a Dirichlet condition, we can only able to prove that the system is null-controllable in a strict subspace of finite codimension $\mathcal{H}\subset {H}_{per}^s(0,1)\times L^2(0,1)$ for $s>\frac{1}{2}$ when $T>1$.
+More precisely, in this case we are able to prove that all the eigenfunctions of the associated adjoint operator are observable for high frequencies whereas for the lower frequencies we are unable to conclude anything.
+A parabolic-hyperbolic joint Ingham-type inequality which we prove in this article, leads to an observability inequality in the space $\mathcal{H}^*$ and the controllability result follows.
+The significant point is that the moments method does not yield a better space for the null-controllability when a control acts on the velocity part.